sixty-north/added-value/docs/source/series_of_items.rst

 Nested lists from nested data structures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``items-list::`` directive can be used to represent hierarchical data structures.
-This is
 Consider the following, dictionary of dictionaries of dictionaries:

 .. literalinclude:: ../code/economy.py
    :language: python

 When displaying, data structures with multiple levels, the type of list to be used at each level
-must be specified as a commas-separated list.
+must be specified as a comma-separated list.
 In this case the outer list will be a bullet list,
 the intermediate lists will be enumerated lists, and the innermost lists will be definition lists:

 ::